vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 The options for tag and edge mapping are very similar.
 The following describes the same options first, and then introduces the unique options of `tag mapping` and `edge mapping`.

 * **Same Options**
-  * `type` is a case insensitive required field that specifies data type in the context, currently supports Parquet, JSON, ORC and CSV
+  * `type` is a case insensitive required field that specifies data type in the context, and currently supports Parquet, JSON, ORC and CSV
-  * `path` is applied to HDFS data source and specifies the absolute path of HDFS file or directory, it's a required field when the type is HDFS
+  * `path` is applied to HDFS data source and specifies the absolute path of HDFS file or directory.
+It is a required field when the type is HDFS
-  * `exec` is applied to Hive data source, it's a required filed when the query type is HIVE
+  * `exec` is applied to Hive data source.
+It is a required filed when the query type is HIVE
   * `fields` is a required filed that maps the columns of the data source to properties of tag / edge

 * **unique options for tag mapping**